bhivam/Dendron/notes/SGR.Predict&Surveil.Chapter6.md

 - **<span style="color: red">Did not understand this</span>**

 ## Reinforcing Inequality through Big Data

+### Bias in Training Data
 Algorithms trained using Machine Learning techniques will use training data to find statistical relationships and patterns which can be packaged into a model which can use data points to generate an output.

 The police's predictive algorithms use all types of input data on certain landmarks and locations, geo-tagged crime activity, et cetera, to get an output of who and where are high risk for crime.

 But if the training data is biased, the output when given new data will also be biases.

+#### Examples
+- Crime statistics (data) are incomplete.
+>Official crime statistics are incomplete; estimates of unreported crime range from less than 17  percent to over 68 percent, depending on the offense. pg 109

 ### Feedback Loops
 LAPD's points system for prioritizing people to interacti with will give them a point when they are interacted with.
 So this feedback loop just makes initially suspicious people, more and more suspicious with no end in sight.
 It doesn't really help.
 - People who are in the system can never get out.
 They will always be in police suspicion.